 The USDA now controls hemp at the federal level.
 It will be under this farm bill that the rule goes into effect.
 But the regulatory body that controls hemp production and distribution is the USDA, as it regulates other agriculture.

-Remember it is up to individual states and their programs.
+Remember, it is up to individual states and their programs.
 While it’s federally legal, different states will have their agenda for hemp.
 A big deal to hemp farmers is that they will have access to crop insurance, grants, and certifications.
-These benefits are going to be a significant difference between hemp and marijuana because marijuana farmers do not have these benefits at present.
+These benefits will be a significant difference between hemp and marijuana because marijuana farmers do not have these benefits at present.
 There is a part in the bill for Native Americans as well.
 They will have their program for the production of industrial hemp.

-Another thing to keep in mind is interference with the interstate commerce of hemp and hemp products is expressly prohibited.
+Another thing to keep in mind is interference with hemp and hemp products’ interstate commerce is expressly prohibited.
 That is one of the significant hazy parts of the 2014 farm bill, and this was turning into a substantial problem with states like Idaho seizing hemp moving from one legal state to another.

 Part of the farm bill states that felons have to meet specific criteria to farm hemp.
 This rule applies if the crime was within the last ten years.
-This rule was a highly controversial part of the farm bill but accepted so that the farm bill could pass.
+This rule was a highly controversial part of the farm bill but accepted to pass the farm bill.
 Perhaps there will be an amendment in the future, but that is, of course, uncertain.